-The shares are also an indication of who has the rights to make decisions over the company.
-Typically this offers opportunities through the use of share capital arrangements to determine different rights in terms of dividends or voting rights.
-Protecting these rights is therefore often central to the operation of the organisation.
+The amount of shares held also stipulate who has the rights to make decisions over the company and the amount of dividends that can be drawn.
 Share capital is also used as a way of protecting creditors as the level of shareholding indicates the amount of money in the company to pay off debts.

 The share capital of a company is the property of the company and not the shareholders.
-When shareholders pay for shares at whatever value, the amount is then paid into the company and therefore it is the company’s responsibility to maintain this capital.
-The principle of maintaining share capital is therefore essential to the protection of creditors as if the share capital could be reduced at any point it would be detrimental to those forwarding credit to the organisation.
+When shareholders pay for shares the amount is then paid into the company and it is the company’s responsibility to maintain this capital.

-Limited companies are able to alter their share capital in several ways namely, increasing their share capital by allotting shares that are new to either existing shareholders or new shareholders.
-Share capital may also be reduced, subject to certain rules as stated above.
+Limited companies can increase their share capital by allotting shares that are new to either existing shareholders or new shareholders.
+Share capital may also be reduced, subject to certain rules under CA 2006.
 Shares can also be sub divided or consolidated as required and new share classes can be established again either for current shareholders or for new shareholders.
-This type of process is particularly useful where there is a desire to have different voting rights or rules attached to a class of shareholder.
+This type of process is useful where there is a desire to have different voting rights or rules attached to a class of shareholder.

-Any company that only has one class of shares can, provided there is nothing to the contrary in the articles of association allot shares without the need to get approval from the members.
-This gives full authority to the directors to allot as they see fit.
+Under CA 2006, a company that was incorporated after 1 October 2009 and only has one class of shares can, provided there is nothing to the contrary in the articles of association, allot shares without the need to get approval from the members.
+Directors of companies incorporated before 1 October 2009, however, need approval from the members.

 Directors can allot shares where there is more than one class of shares where there is prior approval of the shareholders through an ordinary resolution or where it is stated as allowed in the articles of association.
 Public companies have a much wider range of requirements placed on them, primarily contained in the listing rules.

-A right is given to shareholders to have a first refusal over any new shares that are being allotted by the directors.
-This is to ensure that the existing shareholders do not see their share holding being diluted by directors simply allotting more shares to other shareholders.
-These pre-emption rights can be written out of the articles but should be considered as part of any shareholder arrangement and in particular as part of the shareholder agreements.
+Shareholders have a first refusal right over any new shares being allotted by the directors.
+This is to ensure the existing shareholders do not see their shareholding diluted by directors simply allotting more shares to other shareholders.
+These pre-emption rights can be written out of the articles but should be considered as part of any shareholder arrangement and shareholder agreement.

-In a similar way to the generic area of reduction of capital, any form of share buy back by the company needs to be considered carefully with the directors offering statements of solvency to support and protect the creditors.
+Any share buy-back by the company needs to be considered carefully with the directors offering statements of solvency to support and protect the creditors.